platformsh/platformsh-docs/docs/src/configuration/app/web.md

 1. The value of the `Access-Control-Allow-Origin` will be set to the value of the `Origin` request header
 2. The `Vary` header will be included, and its value will be set to `Origin`.

-This concept is explained in more detail here: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#access-control-allow-origin
+This concept is explained in more detail in the [CORS section of the Mozilla Developer Network documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#access-control-allow-origin):

 >If the server specifies a single origin (that may dynamically change based on the requesting origin as part of a white-list) rather than the "`*`" wildcard, then the server should also include `Origin` in the `Vary` response header — to indicate to clients that server responses will differ based on the value of the `Origin` request header.